riclolsen/json-scada/src/svg-display-editor/README.md

 The fields “Line 1” to “Line 5” can be filled with the lines of text to be presented.
 “Size” and “Style” fields are ignored.

 The tooltips can contain Javascript code between “!EVAL” and “!END” marks.
 Use “$V('TAG')” to obtain point values inside the Javascript expression.
 The expression will be evaluated and the resulting value of it will be shown.
 What is out of the “!EVAL” and “!END” marks will be presented as text.
-Clone object can receive the “$V(%n)” to obtain the point value of the cloned object (see the “Clone” attribute).
+Indirect variables can be used in the form “$V(%n)” to obtain the point value of a tag defined as variable at the higher level group.

 Example: Consider a tag “TAG1” with a value of 22.1 and a point “TAG2” with a value of 10.5.

-    Line 1: AL11+AL12 = !EVAL $V('TAG1') + $V('TAG2') !END MW
+    Line 1: TAG1+TAG2 = !EVAL $V('TAG1') + $V('TAG2') !END MW

-This will present this text (when mouse over): “AL11+AL12 = 32.6 MW”.
+This will present this text (when mouse over): “TAG1+TAG2 = 32.6 MW”.

 ### Slider Tab